Guide

 It’s so effective that the Localization Industry Standards Association (LISA) found that, on average, every €1 spent on localizing your website yields €25 in return.

-While language makes up a large part of the website localization process, brands looking to enter global markets must go beyond translation to ensure they communicate effectively and meaningfully.
+While language makes up a large part of the website localization process, brands looking to enter global markets must go beyond translation to make sure they communicate effectively and meaningfully.
+This includes paying particular attention to cultural differences, language nuances, website internationalization, and even payment methods.

 Combine all these factors together, and you’ll improve the overall user experience for your target markets and make your foreign market entry as smooth as possible.